platformatic/load-test/README.md

 - The first request(s) execute immediately when the load test starts
 - Subsequent requests execute at intervals relative to the first request's timestamp
 - For example, a request at timestamp `1761128950941` executes 500ms after a request at `1761128950441`
+- The `--accelerator` option can speed up these delays (e.g., with accelerator=10, the 500ms delay becomes 50ms)
 - Multiple requests with the same timestamp execute in parallel
 - Each request is a GET request that fully consumes the response body via `body.dump()`
 - Response bodies are consumed completely to simulate real client behavior